 | Shipper | Legal name and address of the party shipping the goods | Identifies who has the right to instruct the carrier; must match other commercial documents |

-| Consignee | Legal name and address of the receiving party (or "to order") | Determines who can claim the cargo at destination |
+| Consignee | Legal name and address of the receiving party, or "to order" | Determines who can claim the cargo at destination |

-| Notify Party | Party to be notified upon vessel arrival | Critical for "to order" B/Ls where the consignee field doesn't name a specific company |
+| Notify Party | Party to be notified upon vessel arrival | Critical for "to order" B/Ls where the consignee field does not name a specific company |

-| Vessel & Voyage | Name of the carrying vessel and voyage number | Identifies the specific sailing; used for tracking and customs filing |
+| Vessel and Voyage | Name of the carrying vessel and voyage number | Identifies the specific sailing; used for tracking and customs filing |

 | Port of Loading | Where the cargo was loaded onto the vessel | Must match the actual loading port for customs and L/C compliance |